cs2901/yape-bcp-project-yapepoints/Project Portfolio Page/jose_garcia.md

 ### Contributions to the User Guide:

-- Ayude a señalar error en los use cases
+- Ayudé a señalar errores en los use cases
-- Ayude a desarrollar escenarios que expliquen el funcionamiento general de la página
+- Ayudé a desarrollar escenarios que expliquen el funcionamiento general de la página

 ### Contributions to the Developer Guide: